deepvasan02/Connecto---Realtime-chat-application/README.md

 ## Connecto - Realtime Chat Applcation
-A Realtime chat application built with ReactJs, NodeJs and Socketio.s
+A Realtime chat application built with ReactJs, NodeJs and Socketio